osandadeshan/Protractor-JavaScript-Demo/README.md

 |- spec/using_async_await/LoginPageSpec.js      // spec for the page objects example by using async/await keywords
 |- spec/using_helper_class/LoginPageSpec.js     // spec for the page objects example by using protractor-helper class
 |- .gitignore                                   // excluded the downloaded node modules in the repo
-|- async_await_conf.js                          // configuration for the page objects example used async/await keywords
+|- async_await_conf.js                          // configuration for the page objects example that used async/await keywords
-|- conf.js                                      // configuration for the page objects example used protractor-helper class
+|- conf.js                                      // configuration for the page objects example that used protractor-helper class
 |- LICENSE                                      // GPL-3.0
 |- package.json                                 // node dependencies for the project
 |- package-lock.json                            // describes the exact tree that was generated, such that subsequent installs are able to generate identical trees, regardless of intermediate dependency updates.